 Cons

-- Keywords data are based on Google Keyword Planner.
-So some keywords are excluded, and using hyphens isn’t allowed.
+The keyword data are based on Google Keyword Planner.
+So, some keywords are excluded, and using hyphens isn’t allowed.

 Is WriterZen worth it?

-However, WriterZen is special when it comes to keyword research, particularly.
-Its revolutionary features, such as Golden Score and Keyword Clustering, are my favorite ones.
-The specialty is that you can import keywords into WriterZen and use those features.
+However, WriterZen is particularly special when it comes to keyword research.
+I love its revolutionary features, such as Golden Score and Keyword Clustering.
+The specialty is importing keywords into WriterZen and using those features.

 Most other tools specializing in KGR calculation and keyword clustering charge higher fees than WriterZen’s prices.